Raid on Oyster River

 The Raid on Oyster River, also known as the Oyster River Massacre, happened during King William's War, on July 18, 1694, when a group of Abenaki and some Maliseet, directed by the French, attacked an English settlement at present-day Durham, New Hampshire.
+It was the second attack on the village in five years.

+This was the most devastating of the many attacks on the Seacoast Region during the war with 104 settlers killed.
+It remains the third worst disaster to occur in New Hampshire.
+Other notable attacks were the Cochecho Massacre at Dover Point (1689), the Salmon Falls Raid at South Berwick (1690), and attacks at Sandy Beach (1691), York (1692), Oyster River Massacre (1694) and Portsmouth Plains (1696).

 Historical context

+Since the Nine Years' War was primarily a European conflict, the Great Powers did not send many resources to the New World, leaving their colonies to fight for themselves.
+New France was severely outnumbered in terms of colonists and therefore relied heavily on its Native allies.

-Massachusetts responded to the Siege of Pemaquid of August 2–3, 1689, in present-day Bristol, Maine, by sending out 600 men to the border region.
+Massachusetts responded to the French victory at the Siege of Pemaquid of August 2–3, 1689, in present-day Bristol, Maine, by sending out 600 men to the border region.
 Led by Major Jeremiah Swaine of Reading, Massachusetts, the soldiers met on August 28, 1689, and then scoured the region.
-Despite Swaine's presence, Indigenous people of the region attacked Oyster River (present-day Durham, New Hampshire) and killed 21 people, taking several others captive.
+Despite Swaine's presence, Indigenous people of the region attacked Oyster River (present-day Durham, New Hampshire) and killed 18 men plus "three or four children" while also taking several people captive.
+This was the first raid on Oyster River, also known as the Raid on Huckins' Garrison.

-In 1693, the English at Boston had entered into peace and trade negotiations with the Abenaki tribes in eastern Massachusetts.
+Four years later in 1693, after a series of battles, the English at Boston had entered into peace and trade negotiations with the Abenaki tribes in eastern Massachusetts.
 The French at Quebec under Governor Frontenac wished to disrupt the negotiations and sent Claude-Sébastien de Villieu in the fall of 1693 into present-day Maine, with orders to "place himself at the head of the Acadian Indians and lead them against the English."

 Villieu spent the winter at Fort Nashwaak in present-day Fredericton, New Brunswick.
 The Indigenous people of the region were in general disagreement whether to attack the English or not, but after discussions by Villieu and the support of Father Louis-Pierre Thury and Father Vincent Bigot (at Pentagouet), they went on the offensive.